benc-uk/kube-workshop/k3s/08-helm-ingress/readme.md

 Now we can modify the app we've deployed to route through the new ingress, but a few simple changes are required first.
 As the ingress controller will be routing all requests, the services in front of the deployments should be switched back to internal i.e. `ClusterIP`.

-- Edit both the data API & frontend **service** YAML manifests, change the service type to `ClusterIP` then reapply with `kubectl apply`
+- Edit both the data API & frontend **service** YAML manifests, change the service type to `ClusterIP`  and remove `nodePort` field then reapply with `kubectl apply`
 - Edit the frontend **deployment** YAML manifest, change the `API_ENDPOINT` environmental variable to use the same origin URI `/api` no need for a scheme or host.

 Apply these three changes with `kubectl` and now the app will be temporarily unavailable.
 Note, if you have changed namespace with `kubens` you should switch back to the **default** namespace before running the apply.

 The next thing is to configure the ingress by [creating an _Ingress_ resource](https://kubernetes.io/docs/concepts/services-networking/ingress/).
-This can be a fairly complex resource to set-up, but it boils down to a set of HTTP path mappings (routes) and which backend service should serve them, here is the completed manifest file:
+This can be a fairly complex resource to set-up, but it boils down to a set of HTTP path mappings (routes) and which backend service should serve them, here is the completed manifest file of `ingress.yaml`:

 <details markdown="1">
 <summary>Click here for the Ingress YAML</summary>